Happy New Year from all of us at Southpoint Films!

 So what’s next for the world of video production, creativity and technology?
-Well, we’ve looked into our crystal balls and have cast our predictions for what we think the future holds.
+Well, we’ve looked into our crystal balls and have cast our predictions for the 20’s.
 Have a look and tell us – do you agree?

 Drones will get better and smaller, but flying them legally will get much harder

 DJI released their first “Phantom” drone in 2013, marking the start of the aerial videography and photography revolution.
 In its earliest incarnation, this drone allowed users to attach a GoPro to the bottom of the aircraft and capture photos and videos during a flight.
 It was a fairly rudimentary system and required some technical know-how to get it working nicely.
 Without the right cables, connectors and antennas, there was no way to see what the camera was recording during the flight, so operators either had to do some technical wizardry or just hope for the best.